-There is a “but.”
+Although, there is a “but.”
 While it is tempting to assume that the differences between the meditators and non-meditators constitute actual meditation-induced effects, there is still the unanswered question of nature versus nurture.
-“It’s possible that meditators might have brains that are fundamentally different to begin with,” Dr. Lueders says.
+“It’s possible that meditators might have brains that are fundamentally different, to begin with,” Dr. Lueders says.

 Still, meditation appears to be a powerful mindfulness exercise with the potential to change the physical structure of the brain, at large.

 Research demonstrates mindfulness training can protect against proactive interference in working memory.
 These benefits are related to hippocampal volumetric increases.
 One of the likely reasons for this meaningful change is that stress has been shown to decrease hippocampal volume over time, the seat of our learning and memory.
 As we engage in long-term meditation practices, we’re down regulating our stress and cortisol levels, and this has a protective effect on the size of our hippocampus.